isb-cgc/examples-Compute/grid-engine/README.md

 ```
 gcloud compute ssh grid-engine-workstation
 ```
 You may again be prompted to specify the zone if you have not set it as part of your configuration.
-You may also be warned that an SSH key needs to be generated.
+You may also be informed that an SSH key needs to be generated.
 If so, enter "Y" (or press return) to continue.
 (You may then also be prompted to enter a passphrase if you want, though you can leave that blank and press return again.
 If you do choose to enter a passphrase, make sure you will be able to remember it!
 For additional details on connecting to an instance, see [this page](https://cloud.google.com/compute/docs/instances/connecting-to-instance).)

 Once logged in, you can finish the setup process by authenticating to Google, using either the ``gcloud init`` or the ``gcloud auth login`` flows.
 (This step is necessary because ``gcloud compute ssh`` will have signed you in using project-level service account credentials rather than your personal credentials, and access to data hosted by the ISB-CGC is granted based on user credentials rather than service accounts.
 If you run ``gcloud config list`` as soon as you ssh to the instance, you will see that your "account" name is something like ``1087559035271-compute@developer.gserviceaccount.com``.
 After you have completed the auth flow, your "account" will be your personal google identity.)